For more ELYSIUM’S PASSAGE Blog Posts, go to

 But sent by whom… and why?

-The is also known as the Principle of Parsimony, named after Franciscan friar William of Ockham (1285-1347), who postulated that where there are competing answers to a problem, the one with the fewest assumptions is most likely the correct answer.
+This is also known as the Principle of Parsimony, named after Franciscan friar William of Ockham (1285-1347), who postulated that where there are competing answers to a problem, the one with the fewest assumptions is most likely the correct answer.

-Pogo was a popular and insightful American comic strip, published several decades ago, full of political satire and allegory with swamp animals in southeastern USA.
+Pogo was a popular and insightful American comic strip, published several decades ago, full of political satire and allegory with swamp animals in the southeastern USA.
 Pogo, the lead character, was an opossum who often said such astute things as: “We’ve met the enemy, and he is us.”

-The Twilight Zone was a weekly television series in the late 1950s and early 1960’s that dealt with unexplainable events, often being paranormal encounters with beings outside the Earth’s dimensions.
+The Twilight Zone was a weekly television series in the late 1950s and early 1960s that dealt with unexplainable events, often being paranormal encounters with beings outside the Earth’s dimensions.